Blake Shelton, Miranda Lambert Friends Or Foes: Gwen Stefani ‘Jealous’?

 A rep for Lambert did not comment, but another contact told Gossip Cop that the magazine’s allegations are “stupid.”

 Does this mean that Blake and Miranda have maintained a friendship in the wake of their divorce?
-Shelton and Lambert allegedly met up secretly and he confessed that he missed her, which may have affected his relationship with Stefani, according to En Stars.
+Shelton and Lambert allegedly met up secretly, and he confessed that he missed her, which may have affected his relationship with Stefani, according to En Stars.

 The country music crooner and Miranda reportedly recently reunited in Nashville, when they were at the same event.
 However, their reunion then allegedly went from polite chatter to an in-depth conversation.
 Blake was “pouring his heart out about how much he missed” Lambert, according to a source cited by the media outlet.